some-ip-com/open-someip-spec/src/someip-tp.rst

     :status: valid
     :collapse: True

-The UDP binding of SOME/IP can only transport SOME/IP messages that fit directly into a IP packet.
-If larger SOME/IP messages need to be transported over UDP (e.g. of 32 KB) the SOME/IP Transport Protocol (SOME/IP-TP) shall be used.
+The UDP binding of SOME/IP can only transport SOME/IP messages that fit directly into an Ethernet frame, since IP Fragmentation is not being used.
+Currently this limits the payload of such messages to 1400 bytes.
+If larger SOME/IP messages need to be transported over UDP (e.g. of 128 KB) the SOME/IP Transport Protocol (SOME/IP-TP) shall be used.

 .. feat_req:: 🎯
-    :id: feat_req_someip_764
+    :id: feat_req_someiptp_764
     :reqtype: Requirement
     :security: NO
     :safety: QM